Arthur Linton: Professional career

 In 1896 Linton continued to push himself in professional competitions both in Britain and in France.
 From March until the Bordeaux–Paris race in May, Linton took part in a long distance race every week.
 Amongst these races was the 1896 Paris–Roubaix, in which Linton finished fourth.
 This result of this self-imposed heavy schedule saw his health deteriorate and he was forced to pull out mid-race in both the Catford Gold Vase and the 24-hour Bol d'Or in Paris.
 Despite this he entered the Bordeaux–Paris race.
 The race was gruelling and Linton's race was besieged by accidents and mishaps.
 After taking an early lead from his main rival, Gaston Rivière, Linton's bike lost a nut from his back wheel resulting in a severe head wound and an unrideable bicycle.
 He walked ten kilometres, losing his lead, and then borrowed a bike from Constant Huret to allow him to continue.
-Hampering him further was the fact that Huret's bike was fitted with a 64-inch gear, whereby Linton trained and rode on a bike with a 94-inch gear.
+Hampering him further was that Huret's bike was fitted with a 64-inch gear, whereby Linton trained and rode on a bike with a 94-inch gear.
 It would be another 30 to 40 kilometres before Linton reached the next stop point where he could replace the bike for a model that suited him.
 Over the following stages, Linton managed to gain on Rivière and retook his lead.
 In the final stretch of the race after he had entered Paris, Linton not realising that the course had been changed due to roadworks, took the wrong route over the Seine.
 While crossing the Seine he collided with another cyclist and suffered a more serious injury, gashing his knee and suffering another head wound.
 With Rivière gaining ground Linton returned to his bike and pushed on and on entering the Veledrome witnesses, including fellow competitor Henri Desgrange, commented that Linton looked in terrible health.
 Linton finished in a quicker overall time to Rivière and was awarded the win, but after it was discovered that Linton had not followed the organised route the title was given to Rivière.
 After an appeal, in which it was noted that the route change had been published in the French press and the riders not officially instructed, the two men were jointly awarded the title and shared the prize money.